Muthonigitau/alx-low-_level_programming/README.md

 # ALX LOW LEVEL PROGRAMMING

 ## Description
 I've recently began my software engineering career at ALX, and as part of requirement      we were asked to learn C programming language, over the next few months i would be applying the knowledge learnt to solving basic tasks.
-This repo could serve as a guide to aspiring Software engineer at beginner level.
+This repository could serve as a guide to aspiring Software engineer at beginner level.

 ## Contents